Thai army rulers rush to placate rice farmers, boost economy

 Former Prime Minister Yingluck Shinawatra dissolved parliament in December and called an election for February.
 From that moment, her caretaker government was unable to initiate new policies, even as the economy foundered, and found it impossible to raise funds for the troubled rice scheme.

 "We have seen their intention to help farmers.
-This is an urgent issue," said Chaiyarit Anuchitworawong, a senior vice-president at Bangkok Bank Pcl BBL.BK, Thailand's top lender.
+This is an urgent issue," said Chaiyarit Anuchitworawong, a senior vice-president at Bangkok Bank Pcl, Thailand's top lender.

 "There are hundreds of thousands of farmers in need of money and they are owed months of payment, which wasn't possible while both sides were squabbling," he said.